This library is marked in Alpha stage but is already used in production.

 state, FormCmd.none

-and setError
+validate and setError function

-properties, you can copy/paste these functions in all your field definitions.
+If you used the same names for ValidationState and Validators properties, you can copy/paste these functions in all your field definitions.

 I didn't find a way to make it generic for any field